knyga/generito/README.md

 ### DiscreteDistribution

-Returns random value from input according to it's density.
+Returns random value from input according to its density.

 ```php
 $distribution = new DiscreteDistribution;